maxmindlin/rabbitui/README.md

 ### Usage

 There are a number of cli options for starting up the UI.
-For help use `./target/release/rabbitui --help`.
+For help use `rabbitui --help`.

 By default, it connects to `http://localhost:15672` with the default credentials.
 You can change this via cli parameters.

-At time in the application you can press `?` to see a help menu for the panel you are in.
+At any time in the application you can press `?` to see a help menu for the panel you are in.